 If you usually take a long time to go through a whole bag of raisins, you can prolong their shelf life by storing them in the fridge.
 Again, it is very important to use an airtight container to avoid any contact with moisture.

 The third option is to store your raisins in the freezer.
 This may be the ideal solution if you’ve bought them to prepare a specific dish but don’t plan to use them for a long time after that.

 Their texture usually doesn’t change significantly when frozen because they are naturally low in moisture.

 While grapes will last from 3 to 10 days, depending on if they are kept at room temperature or in the freezer, raisins have a much longer shelf life.

-An open bag of raisins usually last from 3 to 6 months after the expiration date, if kept in the pantry, and from 6 to 12 months if kept in the fridge.
+An open bag of raisins usually lasts from 3 to 6 months after the expiration date if kept in the pantry, and from 6 to 12 months if kept in the fridge.
 Frozen raisins can last over a year if stored properly.

 When you store unopened raisins, you can expect them to last from 6 to 12 months at room temperature and 1 to 2 years in the fridge.
-Unopened raisins can last indefinitely in the freezer but just to be safe, you should make sure to check for any signs of spoilage when they are completely thawed out.
+Unopened raisins can last indefinitely in the freezer, but to be safe, you should check for any signs of spoilage when they are completely thawed out.

 The Verdict On Raisins

-Raisins can last from 6 months to over 2 years if stored in the right conditions.
+Raisins can last from six months to over two years if stored in the right conditions.

 Raisins are a healthy snack that can help prevent anemia, relieve constipation and protect both your bones and your teeth.
 They are a great source of energy when you are exercising, but should not be consumed in excess due to their high sugar content.